Soccer-McTominay seals narrow Cup win for Man Utd over Villa | Sports-Games

 John McGinn played a free kick towards Ezri Konsa who headed across goal for Danny Ings to bundle in with his thigh.
 Villa celebrated what they thought was a deserved equaliser but referee Michael Oliver was immediately talking into his mouthpiece to his VAR assistants.

+"The easy way out is to blame luck and the officials, we won't do that.
+We dominated for large parts but we were not ruthless enough."
+There was no real argument minutes later when Ings was played through and his dink over De Gea was converted by Ollie Watkins, but this time Villa were denied by an offside decision on Ings, despite the flag not being raised initially.

-In the first half Watkins had hit the crossbar after seizing on a mistake by Victor Lindelof, one of five changes to the United side from the defeat by Wolverhampton Wanderers.
+In the first half Watkins bundled wide from a Tyrone Mings flick-on and then smashed a shot against the crossbar after seizing on a mistake by Victor Lindelof, one of five changes to the United side from the defeat by Wolverhampton Wanderers.
 De Gea was also forced into fine saves to deny John McGinn and Emiliano Buendia as Villa dominated while United were forced to play largely on the counter-attack.

 Marcus Rashford wasted a chance to increase United's lead just before the break while Luke Shaw's piledriver was tipped over by Emiliano Martinez.
-But the second half continued in the same manner with Villa in charge and United hanging on.
+But the second half continued in the same manner with Villa in charge and United hanging on, although Rangnick's side did regain some sort of control towards the end.

+"To say that this was a perfect game, nobody would believe that of course it was not," Rangnick said.
+"We still have quite a few things we can get better at but clean sheet was important today and we worked together.

+"Still a lot of things to improve but it is easier to do that with a 1-0 win."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)